GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 ## Strict window compaction strategy and manual compaction

 Unlike TWCS, which assigns one window per SST file based on their maximum timestamps, the strict window strategy assigns SST files to **all** overlapping windows.
 Consequently, a single SST file may be included in multiple compaction outputs, as its name suggests.
 Due to its high read amplification, the strict window is not the default compaction strategy.
-However, it is useful when users need to manually trigger compaction to reorganize the layout of SST files—especially if an individual SST file spans a large time range that significantly slows down queries.
+However, it is useful when you need to manually trigger compaction to reorganize the layout of SST files—especially if an individual SST file spans a large time range that significantly slows down queries.
 GreptimeDB offers a simple SQL function for triggering compaction:

 ```sql
 SELECT COMPACT_TABLE(